Jerryeatsbeans/Jerryeatsbeans/README.md

 - I make apps for Minecraft Realm owners to show their server maps

-- I mainly focus on web development but I've dipped into software
+- I mainly focus on web development but I've tested the waters of software

 - I play trumpet, piano, ukulele, and I wanna learn saxophone